Raven's Peak

 "Right, Reverend?"

-Mirrors were dangerous things, he remembered from that past life.
+Mirrors were dangerous things, from that past life.
 They called the other side, the darker side.
 An imperfect reflection stared back, threatening to steal pieces of the soul away forever.

 "Reverend?
 Can you hear me?"